You can't go wrong with the union of Sriracha and wings.

 Melt butter in a small saucepan over low heat.
 Whisk in sriracha, honey, soy sauce, cilantro, line juice, and vinegar until combined.
 Remove from the heat and set aside.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Place wings skin side up over cool side of grill, cover, and cook until skins are crisp and browned, 30 to 40 minutes.
 Brush wings all over with sauce, cover, and continue to cook until sauce bakes in, 5 to 10 minutes.

 Transfer wings to a large bowl.
 Pour remaining sauce over wings and toss to coat evenly.
 Transfer wings to a platter and serve immediately.